 As mentioned earlier, stay in the centre of your lane as long as it’s safe to do so.

 If you run too close to the kerb, or too close to the centre line, you could be putting yourself and others at risk.

-Keep an eye on how you move when using a roundabout, especially one without lane markings.
+Keep an eye on how you move when using a roundabout, especially those without lane markings.

 Follow the curve of the roundabout and avoid moving into an area where other cars could be coming up behind you.

 Forgetting to check your blind spots before you move off from a stationary position is the first thing you should be marked on during your test.
 Get it right and you're off to a good start.

 How many people fail their driving test?